Social Media for Real Estate Blog

 Your days are busy and often unpredictable.
-But not making it a priority to consistently post to social media can be detrimental to your business.
+However, not making it a priority to consistently post to social media for your real estate business can be detrimental to your success.

-The answer is a social media content calendar.
+The best real estate social media strategy of course is a social media real estate content calendar.
 Because, with one you will:

-- have an efficient process that will keep you posting on a consistent basis
+- firstly, have an efficient process that will keep you posting on a consistent basis

-- save time and the stress of trying to figure out what to post
+- secondly, save time and the stress of trying to figure out what to post

-- consistently show that you’re active in the community
+- fourthly, consistently show that you’re active in the community, and

-- stay top of mind with your sphere and their friend and family
+- lastly, you’ll stay top of mind with your sphere and their friends and family

 Next, let’s talk about how you can create one.

-To create a system to manage the social media for your real estate business, you’ll need to first think about three things:
+To create a real estate social media strategy and a system to manage the social media for your real estate business, you’ll need to first think about three things:

-First, decide where to post.
-Consider where your clients spend the most time online, and then choose a site (or sites) that you actually enjoy being on.
+Firstly, decide where to post.
+Consider where your clients spend the most time online, and then, most importantly, choose a site (or sites) that you actually enjoy being on.
 Otherwise you’ll find it difficult to stick with it.

 Now that you’ve got your system in place, you may still be wondering exactly how to use social media for real estate.
 It’s all about the content you post.